DattCMohan/iste264group7_2/index.md

 We cannot prototype the actual login screen, as it is done by an outside authentication source.

-### Images and Examples of some of the Main Design Problems
+### Images and Examples of Some of the Main Design Problems
 Below is the sequence of screens to get to the login, users should not have to click "login" twice, or be greeted with a blank page.
 ![login screen](https://emmathomas36.github.io/iste264group7/login.png)
 After clicking the first login, you get to this screen, where you must login again